volume-em/volume-em.github.io/empanada.md

 and weights as PyTorch scripted modules (includes optimized GPU and CPU versions).

-- [Benchmark datasets](https://www.ebi.ac.uk/empiar/EMPIAR-10982/): Six benchmark volumes of instance segmented mitochondria and 1 benchmark dataset of 100 TEM images from diverse EM datasets.
+- [Benchmark datasets](https://www.ebi.ac.uk/empiar/EMPIAR-10982/): Six benchmark volumes of instance segmented mitochondria and one benchmark dataset of 100 TEM images from diverse EM datasets.

 ### Citing this work